Password Importance

 - Passwords cannot contain the user’s account name or parts of the user’s full name that exceed two consecutive characters.

-- Passwords must be at least EIGHT characters in length.
+- Passwords must be at least TWELVE characters in length.

 - Passwords must contain characters from three of the following four categories (best if you can use all 4!):